 Net sales increased 21.6% from \$353.5 million in fiscal 1993 to \$429.9 million in fiscal 1994.
 On May 8, 1993, Masland began to consolidate the results of Amtex, Inc., a 50% owned joint venture ("Amtex"), as a result of entering into a revised Joint Venture Agreement with its joint venture partner.
 Prior to this date, the results of Amtex were accounted for under the equity method.
 Had the results of Amtex been consolidated for all of fiscal 1993, sales for that year would have been \$369.4 million and the increase in Masland's sales for fiscal 1994 would have been \$60.5 million or 16.4%.
-This increase was due to overall increases in North American automotive industry vehicle builds during fiscal 1994 compared to fiscal 1993, and participation on several new vehicles during fiscal 1994, including the Chrysler Neon and the Ford Mustang.
+This increase was due to overall increases in North American automotive industry vehicle builds during fiscal 1994, including the Chrysler Neon and the Ford Mustang.